Misclassification in Difference-in-differences Models: Monte Carlo study

 In the case where the misclassification is solely false positives (Panel D), we find that the DID estimates are attenuated but take on the correct (positive) sign of the true ATT.
 This finding is consistent with Proposition \ref{prop1} by observing that the second term on the right-hand side of equation \eqref{eq:did} is zero when there are no false negatives.
 The simulation results illustrate the severe consequences of misclassification, but do not exhaust the set of possible outcomes thereof.
 As shown in Proposition \ref{prop2} and the discussion immediately following it, the resulting bias in the DID estimator can take any form---attenuation bias, expansion bias, or sign reversal---depending on various parameters in specific contexts and data generating processes.

-We now turn to the results for nondifferential misclassification reported in Table \ref{tab2}.
-The results show that the DID estimator continues to be severely biased downwards but maintains the correct sign.
-Several key results emerge illustrating our theoretical results.
-In all cases, the DID estimates exhibit an attenuation bias as shown in Corollary \ref{attenuate}.
-The attenuation bias persists for all levels and types of misclassification.
-The simulation results indicate that the attenuation bias is more severe for the symmetric case in Panel A at higher levels of misclassification.
-When expressed as a fraction of the true ATT, the DID estimate ranges from 90 percent for 5\% misclassification to 2 percent with 50\% misclassification.
-In the remaining panels where the misclassification is either asymmetric or one-sided, the DID estimates range from 92 percent to about 51 percent of the true ATT.

-The proposed bounds in Corollary \ref{bounds} are reported in Column 5 of Table \ref{tab2} with $\lambda=0.4.$ We chose this threshold because it covers three possibilities that could result from the researcher's attempt to estimate the extent of misclassification---overestimation, correct estimation, and underestimation.
-Recall that $\lambda$ is the sensitivity parameter bounding the extent of misclassification in the data, defined in Assumption \ref{Upperbound} as the sum of misclassification probabilities, i.e., $\lambda = \mathbb P(\varepsilon=1\vert D=1)+\mathbb P(\varepsilon=1\vert D=0).$ For the symmetric case in Panel A, setting $\lambda=0.4$ means the researcher overestimates the misclassification rate (the 5\% and 10\% experiments).
-The same value of $\lambda$ implies that the researcher correctly estimates the degree of misclassification in the 20\% experiment but underestimates the misclassification rate in the remaining cases (i.e., the 30\%, 40\%, and 50\% experiments).
-Whenever the researcher overstates the true extent of misclassification, we obtain informative bounds that include the true ATT, and those bounds tighten as $\lambda$ gets closer to the true extent of misclassification.

-When the researcher understates the sum of misclassification probabilities, the bounds are tight but do not include the true ATT.
-In Panel A of Table \ref{tab2}, the bounds do not include the true ATT for the 30\% to 50\% experiments.
-When $\lambda$ correctly estimates the sum of misclassification probabilities (the 20\% experiment in Panel A), we find that the upper limit of the estimated bounds collapses to the true ATT (see Corollary \ref{bounds}).
-We obtain the same pattern of results in the remaining panels of Table \ref{tab2}.
+In summary, the simulations illustrate our theoretical results showing that the consequences of misclassification in DID designs can be severe, sometimes going beyond an attenuation bias to producing the incorrect sign of the treatment effect.